muniter/dotfiles/README.md

 ### Mako

 In Ubuntu 20.04 there's an apparmor problem.
 So It must be disabled for mako `sudo aa-disable /etc/apparmor.d/fr.emersion.Mako`

+1. Telegram: There's a setting that tells it to use the native notifications (DBus)
+1. Firefox: When libnotify it's intalled firefox will use the native notifications.

 ### Recoll